629 words

 3. Explicit About Replacing Talent: The press release doesn’t hide the intent.
 It frames “scarce AI talent” as the constraint.
 Translation: You are expensive, slow, and hard to manage.
 We are designing you out.

 This is not a tool for engineers.
-This is a replacement for engineers.
+It is a replacement for them.

 Why This Is a Threat (Even If You Don’t Work in CV)#

-If you are a Backend or NLP engineer, you might think this doesn’t apply to you.
+Backend engineer?
+NLP engineer?
+You might figure none of this touches you.
 You would be wrong.

 Dragonfly is a signal.
-It proves that you can take a highly specialized engineering discipline—one that used to require PhDs—and package it into a subscription.
-If they can do it for Computer Vision, they can do it for:
+It proves you can take a deeply specialized discipline, the kind that used to demand a PhD, and ship it as a subscription.
+If they pulled that off for computer vision, the same thing is coming for:

 • NLP: GPT wrappers are already replacing custom model training.